kkruecke/cplus-documentation/notes/auto-decltype.rst

     int x = 10;
     const int& rx = x;
-    auto& y = rx;       // The type of y is 'int&' const auto& a = rx; // The type of a is 'const int&'
+    auto& a = rx;       // The type of a is 'const int&' const auto& b = rx; // The type of b is 'const int&'

+    const int cx = 11;
+    auto& c = cx;       // The type of c is 'const int&' const auto& d = cx; // The type of d is 'const int&'

 Use of auto with const pointers
 -------------------------------